artemkorobko/an26sim/sm2m-decoder/README.md

 ![High level design](design.svg)

 # Communication protocol
-Each packet consists of 4 bits of an opcode and a payload.
+Each packet consists of 4 bits opcode and payload.
 The maximum size of USB packet is is 64 bytes.

 ## Ping request
-The ping request has length of 16 bits with opcode `1`, user defined version starting from `0` up to `255` and random payload.
-Below is the representation of the request in little-endian byte order.
+The ping request has length of 16 bits with opcode `1`, user defined version starting from `0` up to `255` and a random payload.
+Below is the representation of the request in little-endian byte order:
 |Payload 4 bits|Version 8 bits|Opcode 4 bits|
 | --- | --- | --- |
 |1111|0000 0001|0001|

-## Pong request
+## Pong response
 The pong response has length of 16 bits with opcode `1`, requested version incremented by 1 and requested payload.
-Below is the representation of the request in little-endian byte order.
+Below is the representation of the request in little-endian byte order:
 |Payload 4 bits|Version 8 bits|Opcode 4 bits|
 | --- | --- | --- |
 |1111|0000 0010|0001|

-## Led request
+## Led test request
-The led request has length of 8 bits with opcode `2` and led state in 5th bit. `1` the led is on, `0` the led if off.
-This request does not return response.
-Below is the representation of the request in little-endian byte order.
+The led test request has length of 8 bits with opcode `2` and led state in 5th bit.
+If the state bit is set the led will be turned on, otherwise it'll be turned off.
+This request does not return any response.
+Below is the representation of the request in little-endian byte order:
 |Flags 4 bits|Opcode 4 bits|
 | --- | --- |
 |0001|0010|